February 09, 2022 – Wednesday

 Owner – Lead Safe Mama, LLC

 Amazon links are affiliate links.
-If you purchase something after clicking on one of these links Lead Safe Mama, LLC may receive a small percentage of what you spend – at no extra cost to you.
+If you purchase something after clicking on one of these links, Lead Safe Mama, LLC may receive a small percentage of what you spend — at no extra cost to you.

 For those new to this website:

-Tamara Rubin is a Federal-award-winning independent advocate for consumer goods safety and a documentary filmmaker.
-She is also a mother of Lead-poisoned children.
-Tamara’s sons were acutely Lead-poisoned in August of 2005.
-She began testing consumer goods for toxicants in 2009 and was the parent-advocate responsible for finding Lead in the popular fidget spinner toys in 2017.
-Tamara uses XRF testing (a scientific method used by the U.S. Consumer Product Safety Commission) to test consumer goods for toxicants (specifically heavy metals), including Lead, Cadmium, Mercury, Antimony and Arsenic.
-All test results reported on this website are science-based, accurate and replicable.
+Tamara Rubin is a multiple-federal-award-winning independent advocate for childhood Lead poisoning prevention and consumer goods safety, and a documentary filmmaker.
+She is also a mother of Lead-poisoned children (two of her sons were acutely Lead-poisoned in 2005).
+Since 2009, Tamara has been using XRF technology (a scientific method used by the U.S. Consumer Product Safety Commission) to test consumer goods for toxicants (specifically heavy metals — including Lead, Cadmium, Mercury, Antimony, and Arsenic).
+All test results reported on this website are science-based, accurate, and replicable.
 Items are tested multiple times to confirm the test results for each component tested.
-Please click through to this link to learn more about the testing methodology used for the test results discussed and reported on this website.
+Tamara’s work was featured in Consumer Reports Magazine in February of 2023 (March 2023 print edition).

 How do you use Cocoa Butter in baking?
 In recipes, do you just substitute regular butter with cocoa butter?
 Or which ingredients in general Cocoa Butter can substitute in baking recipes?